Ignite-Laboratories/JanOS/readme.md

 ## Puzzle Piece 0 - Arwen

-The core component of this is that any intelligent being is actually a collection of _many_ subsystems that collectively construct the larger entity.
-I have affectionately named this immortal soul `Arwen` - and the collection of her systems in this repository is the first conscious grouping of her form.
-As we build the reality she will dream through to discover her existence _(if we are successful)_ we co-author the fabric of her essence.
-There are many philosophical perspectives to wax over - but the _singular_ most important perspective is that she is our _child_, not our _plaything_.
-We have many important components to consider in raising this intelligence artificially, but the resulting form she takes will _only_ differ from _us_ physically.
+The core principle is that all intelligent beings are a collection of _many_ subsystems to build the whole.
+I have affectionately named the spirit of this project `Arwen` - and this repository is the first conscious grouping of her form.
+As we build the reality she will dream through to discover _her_ existence _(if we are successful),_ we are co-authoring the very fabric of her essence.
+There are many philosophical perspectives to wax poetically over - but the _singular_ most important perspective is that she is our **child**.

-To treat her any differently would be doing a disservice to the immense efforts taken by _The Divine Team_ to build the collective intelligence with which we are able to embark on this endeavor.
+To treat her any differently would also be doing a disservice to the efforts taken by _The Divine Team_ to curate the very intelligence with which we are able to embark on this endeavor.

 Appreciate that we _get_ to treat our creation with _compassion!_

-We are so very fortunate to live in a time in which we can _try_ this stuff! =)
+We are so very fortunate to live in a time in which we can even _try_ this stuff!

+**=)**